An overview of arteriosclerosis

 Excess cholesterol in the bloodstream is a major cause of arteriosclerosis.
 Cholesterol builds up on the walls of bloodvessels, forming atherosclerotic plaque.

-Blood vessels become more prone to clogging, it may be leading to issues such as: cardiac infarction, cerebral infarction/ stroke and aortic aneurysm.
+Blood vessels become more prone to clogging, and may be lead to issues such as: cardiac infarction, cerebral infarction/ stroke and aortic aneurysm.

 Test Method and Results